SyedGhazanferAnwar/MailGeek/README.md

 2. Then turn on the developer mode and click Load unpacked extension..
 ![alt text](https://developer.chrome.com/native-client/images/extensions-management.png)

-3. After clicking Load Unpacked option, a dialog will open indicating to select a plugin folder.
+3. After clicking Load unpacked extention.., a dialog will open indicating to select a plugin folder.
 So select the `MailGeek-master` folder downloaded from the above repository.

 4. After step 3,restart the browser.